-4.d) Assessment of Cardiopulmonary resuscitation
+4.e) Assessment of Cardiopulmonary resuscitation

-This assessment may be undertaken at any time and may be combined with a practical teaching session.
+teaching session.
 Name of trainee.....
 The Trainee: Yes No Ensures personal safety and that of the staff Calls for help Demonstrates the diagnostic method Demonstrates mask to mouth rescue breathing.
 Demonstrates ventilation with mask and bag Demonstrates satisfactory insertion of and ventilation with ET tube Demonstrates satisfactory cardiac compression.
 Satisfactorily interprets common arrhythmias on ECG monitor.
 Explains the indications for defibrillation.
 Demonstrates correct use of defibrillator Explains the use of appropriate drugs during resuscitation Can undertake the lead role in directing CPR.
 Demonstrates moving a patient into the recovery position This assessment was completed satisfactorily IF NO, GIVE REASONS Signed.....
 Print name.....
-Date .....
-Signed .....
-Print name .....
-Date.....
+Date Signed Print name Date.....